 The Ultimate Guide to Wooden Pallets

-Whether you’re a business or an individual that needs to transport heavy and/or larger items, chances are you’ll want them to arrive in pristine condition.
-This is where palletising goods comes in handy.
+Wooden pallets are a great way to transport large quantities of goods and heavy and/or larger items.
+Chances are you’ll want your goods to arrive in pristine condition and this is where palletising your goods come in handy.

-Using pallets to transport goods, whether by plane, boat or lorry, has many benefits.
-You have the ability to send large and heavy items, or large quantities of products in a single shipment.
+It’s clear that using pallets to transport goods, whether by plane, boat or lorry, has many benefits.
+You have the ability to send large and heavy items or large quantities of products in a single shipment.
 Pallets also allow for products to be packaged together and contained to minimise damage.

 The Fundamentals of Wooden Pallets

 Before we explore the types of wooden pallets available, it’s important to understand how pallets are made and the materials available, in order to decipher which is best for your shipping needs.

 What are pallets made of?